junxit/us-congress-bills-110/bill.md

   - **(4)** Younger veterans, especially those who served in Operation Enduring Freedom or Operation Iraqi Freedom, are comfortable with and proficient at computer-based technology.
   - **(5)** Veterans living in rural areas find access to treatment for substance use disorder limited.
   - **(6)** Self-assessment and treatment options for substance use disorders through an Internet website may reduce stigma and provides additional access for individuals seeking care and treatment for such disorders.
-- **(b)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall carry out a pilot program to test the feasibility and advisability of providing veterans who seek treatment for substance use disorders access to a computer-based self-assessment, education, and specified treatment program through a secure Internet website operated by the Secretary.
+- **(b)** *In general* Not later than October 1, 2009, the Secretary of Veterans Affairs shall initiate a pilot program to test the feasibility and advisability of providing veterans who seek treatment for substance use disorders access to a computer-based self-assessment, education, and specified treatment program through a secure Internet website operated by the Secretary.
 Participation in the pilot program is available on a voluntary basis for those veterans who have served in Operation Enduring Freedom or Operation Iraqi Freedom.
 - **(c)** *Elements of Pilot Program*
   - **(1)** *In general* In designing and carrying out the pilot program under this section, the Secretary of Veterans Affairs shall ensure that—
     - **(A)** access to the Internet website and the programs available on the website by a veteran (or family member) does not involuntarily generate an identifiable medical record of that access by that veteran in any medical database maintained by the Department;